 - Sensitivity to oxidative reactions

 So, we’ve learnt that babies can digest many different sorts of fats, and we know fats are not allergenic.
-Breast milk contains palmitic acid, and palm oil contains palmitic acid, so formula that uses palm oil is closer to breast milk than formula that doesn’t use palmitic acid.
+Breast milk contains palmitic acid, and palm oil contains palmitic acid, so a palm oil baby formula is closer to breast milk than a formula that doesn’t use palmitic acid.